nguyentruongky/shopmate/README.md

 ### 6. Filter - DONE

 **Note**
-You don't support filter api, so I have to do a trick.
+Don't support filter api, so have to do a trick.
 Load all products by loading pagination and filter on loaded products.

 ### 7. Search - DONE